 Read landing page reports

-Hero AI can report how your Google Ads landing pages are performing.
-Use it when you want to know which pages are getting clicks, which pages are converting, and whether a weak result is a page problem or a traffic mix problem.
+Hero AI reports how your Google Ads landing pages are performing.
+Ask for a landing page report when you want to know which pages get clicks, which pages convert, and whether a weak result is a page problem or a traffic mix problem.

-This is a report.
-It does not create a wireframe unless you ask for a redesign.
+A landing page report is read only.
+It does not draft a wireframe unless you ask for a redesign, see Landing page redesign.

 Show landing page performance for the Search | Non Brand campaign over the last 30 days.